iTwin/itwinjs-core/test-apps/display-test-app/README.md

 * `dta viewport sync *viewportId1* *viewportId2*` - Synchronize the contents of two viewports, specifying them by integer Id displayed in their title bars.
 Omit the Ids to disconnect two previously synchronized viewports.
 * `dta frustum sync *viewportId1* *viewportId2*` - Like `dta viewport sync but synchronizes only the frusta of the viewports.
 * `dta gen tile *modelId=<modelId>* *contentId=<contentId>*` - Trigger a request to obtain tile content for the specified tile.
 This is chiefly useful for breaking in the debugger during that process to diagnose issues.
+* `dta gen graphics` - Trigger a requestElementGraphics call to generate graphics for a single element.
+This is chiefly useful for breaking in the debugger during that process to diagnose issues.
+  * `elementId=Id` The element for which to obtain graphics
+  * `tolerance=number` The log10 of the desired chord tolerance in meters.
+Defaults to -2 (1 centimeter).

 ## Editing